 We are each of us dispersed over a map of contract.
 The more contracts you are party to, the more precisely you are located on that map.

-In theory - call it a legal fiction - each time you sit down and uncap your pen and make a show of reading over the terms, and then put your name to a contract, or make any kind of promise in a public or domestic or personal sphere, you do so from somewhere: you emerge from an uncontracted space - you emerge naked and startled from the primitive forests of your soul.
+In theory – call it a legal fiction – each time you sit down and uncap your pen and make a show of reading over the terms, and then put your name to a contract, or make any kind of promise in a public or domestic or personal sphere, you do so from somewhere: you emerge from an uncontracted space, stepping out naked and startled, as it were, from the primitive forests of your soul.
 The contract marks your entry into civility.

 In quattrocento Florence the standardised, notarised contract is a tool that is a surprisingly little-used tool.

 Agreements, for example, between merchants wanting palaces built and the wallers and architects who would build them were loose and flexible; a fee would be agreed, perhaps the nature of the materials to be used (often supplied in any case by the patron); the waller would not usually have the personal liquidity to pay for all the workers he in turn sub-contracted (again, without standardised legal instruments), so would draw on the patron from time to time as though on a source of credit.

 Disagreements would be settled usually by the responsible guild, who had an interest not only in protecting their members but also the good name of their trade.
 It was not a perfect system – the lack of formal constraints would more likely work against the small tradesman or artisan than against the wealthy patron – but it was a system appropriate to the scale of the city and the structure of its corporate governance.

 We can conclude therefore, that when a contract is drawn up and signed and notarised, it is a sign that some new dimension has entered the agreement.
 It has nothing to do with public, private, domestic spheres.
 The axis along which it operates is external – internal.
 A contract is a sign of externality.